OpenAstroTech/OpenAstroMount/README.md

 ---
 ### Fix
+- Misumi style extrusions do not fit parts
 - ~~resize some holes~~
 - ~~Base still too wobbly~~
 - ~~RA Ring not printable on small printers~~